gwojacek/qa-demo-repository/README.md

 You can create additional markers for your specific testing needs.

-Great point—let’s give you a fully detailed workflow including the Docker lifecycle, how the `Dockerfile` and `docker-compose.yml` work, and what happens at each stage.
-Here’s a more **in-depth breakdown**, step by step:

 ---

 ## Detailed Workflow

 ### 1. **Starting the Test (`./run_tests.sh ...`)**

 * The `run_tests.sh` Bash script is your entrypoint.
-It parses arguments (browser, marker, workers, VNC/headless, environment).
+It parses arguments (browser, marker, workers, VNC/headless,
+* environment).
 * Based on these options, it selects which Selenium container(s) to start, and sets up environment variables.

 ---